 Another Great Conference is on the Way!

 And what a great conference it will be!
-Talented speakers, inspiring sessions, incredible food, and a can’t-miss opportunity to spend the day with friends old and new makes for an unforgettable event.
+Interesting speakers, inspiring sessions, incredible food, and a can’t-miss opportunity to spend the day with friends old and new — it all makes for an unforgettable event.

-Throughout the day, winners of WCCW 2023 Contests will be announced and rewards will be handed out.
+CONTEST WINNERS: Throughout the day, winners of WCCW 2023 Contests will be announced.

 You can view some pictures of past conferences on our Facebook page.